The close: TSX rises as bank shares climb ahead of earnings, BlackBerry jumps

-Canada’s main stock index rose on Tuesday after the Victoria Day holiday Monday, bolstered by bank stocks ahead of the release of earnings reports and a surge in BlackBerry Ltd shares.
+Canada’s main stock index rose on Tuesday, bolstered by bank stocks ahead of the release of earnings reports and a surge in BlackBerry Ltd shares, as trading resumed a day after the Victoria Day holiday.

+The heavily weighted financials group rose 0.7 per cent, as investors braced for earnings reports this week from major banks.

 Wall Street edges higher as investors assess Trump’s budget